-That brings me to a more general observation.
+This brings me to a more general observation.
 The great intellectual achievements of Homo sapiens are not so much the product of our ‘naked’ intellect.
-We’ve had our modern sized brains for some 200 000 years.
-For the most part of our history as modern human beings, however, we did not get much further than tending to fire and making rudimentary tools.
-What made the great cultural leap forward possible is not so much our brain activity in isolation, but the use of external elements in our thinking.
-This insight is at the core of the influential ‘extended mind thesis’ (Clark & Chalmers 1998).
+We have had our modern sized brains for over 200 000 years.
+For most of our history as modern human beings, however, we did not get much further than tending to fire and making rudimentary tools.
+What made the great cultural leap forward possible, is not so much our brain activity in isolation, but the use of external elements in our thinking.
+This insight is at the core of the influential ‘extended mind thesis’ (Clark & Chalmers, 1998).
 Our minds (or our thought processes) are said to extend beyond the boundaries of our brains.
-Think about the way we remember things by writing them down or the way we find our bearings by relying on signposts or the way we use calculators to solve complex calculations.
+Think here, for example, about the way we remember things by writing them down, how find our bearings by relying on signposts, or our use of calculators to solve complex calculations.

 Three levers for our thinking

-There are three types of mind-external ‘levers’ that can scaffold our thinking (bring it to a higher level).
-The first lever are other minds.
-All major scientific discoveries and technological breakthroughs are the product of a collaboration of minds (people).
-Both a collaboration through time - scientists build on the work of previous generations of scientists – and a collaboration at the same time (scientists work in teams or test their ideas by presenting them to others).
-The importance of this can hardly be overestimated.
-According to the influential primatologist and psychologist, Michael Tomasello (2009), the most important cognitive ability of humans – and the one that underlies the difference in cultural complexity between humans and other animal species – is our ability to pool knowledge and build on the knowledge of others.
+There are three types of ‘levers’ external to the mind that can scaffold our thinking (bring it to a higher level).
+The first lever is other minds.
+All major scientific discoveries and technological breakthroughs are the outcome of interpersonal (and as such, cross-cognitive) collaboration.
+This is both a collaboration through and across time, considering that scientists build on the work of previous generations whilst also working together with contemporaries in the present.
+The significance of this cooperative process could not be emphasized enough .
+According to influential primatologist and psychologist Michael Tomasello (2009), the most important cognitive ability of humans,upholding the difference in cultural complexity between humans and other animal species. is our ability to gather knowledge and build on the knowledge of others.

-The second lever consists of the so-called ‘cognitive artifacts’ (such as logic, mathematics and language) that we have developed.
-They enable us to look at reality in a completely different way.
-Mathematics offer us a radically new way to interpret the data we gather from the world.
-Language does not only enable us to communicate with each other and to share our knowledge (supporting the first lever) but also to think about our thinking and therefore be able to question the output of that thinking.
-To question a representation of the world, one must first be aware of the fact that one possesses that representation.
-Only by having linguistic representations (as opposed to unformulated intuitive representations) can we become aware of those representations (and change those).
+The second lever consists of so-called ‘cognitive artifacts’ (such as logic, mathematics and language) that we have developed.
+They enable us to look at reality in a completely different sense.
+Mathematics offer us a radically new way to interpret data we gather from the world.
+Language does not only enable us to communicate and share our knowledge (supporting the first lever) but also to reflect upon our thinking, and to be able to question the output of that thinking as such.
+To question a particular representation of the world, one must first recognizethat one possesses that representation.
+Only through linguistic representations (as opposed to unformulated, intuitive representations) can we become aware of those representations, and consequently alter them.

-The third lever, finally, are the instruments we use to support and enhance our thinking.
-These tools range from writing with which we radically expand the possibilities of our memory but also support long and complex reasoning processes (think of the use of writing in long calculations), to technological tools with which we expand the reach of our senses (such as telescopes) or perform complex computational operations (such as calculators and computers).
+The third lever, finally, consists of the specific instruments we use to support and enhance our thinking.
+These tools range from writing, with which we radically expand the possibilities of our memory whilst also supporting complex reasoning processes , to technological tools we use to extend the reach of our senses (such as telescopes) or perform complex computational operations (such as calculators and computers).

 Outsourcing our thinking